 Alexandrite is a chrysoberyl that has aluminium replaced by chromium.
 This composition enables the rare stone to change colour from emerald green in daylight to a strong purplish red in incandescent light.

-Spinel gained prominence when in the 19th century it was discovered that the Black Prince’s ruby was actually a superb red spinel.
+Spinel gained prominence when, in the 19th century it was discovered that the Black Prince’s ruby was actually a superb red spinel.
 The stone is now part of the British Imperial State Crown.

-- Bayot & Emily Heer
+by Bayot & Emily Heer